keyboard-ergonomics/keymacs/README.md

 ![QWERTY heatmap for I chapter of "Alice in Wonderland"](qwerty-heatmap-for-alice-in-wonderland.png)

-### Top of the most frequent letter pairs in English texts
+### Top of the most frequent bigrams in English texts

-The table below consists of letter pairs
+The table below consists of bigrams
 [sorted by popularity in English texts](http://homepages.math.uic.edu/~leon/mcs425-s08/handouts/char_freq2.pdf).
-Columns for Keymacs and QWERTY layouts reflect two aspects:
+Columns for Keymacs, Norman and QWERTY layouts reflect two aspects:

 * the both letters placed in Home Row (HR) of the layout
 * the both letters didn't require finger movement (FM)